tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 # Implications for post-quantum cryptography

-Quantum computers, once available, will have a huge impact on TLS.
+Cryptographically relevant quantum computers, once available, will have a huge impact on RSA, FFDH, and ECC which are currently used in TLS.
 In 2016, the US National Institute of Standards and Technology started a multi-year effort to standardize algorithms that will be "safe" once quantum computers are feasible {{PQC}}.
 First IETF discussions happened